BigNoobWasTaken/BigNoobWasTaken/README.md

 ### Hi there 👋

+I am a C/C++ programmer.

+I want to create some new technology.

 <!--
 **BigNoobWasTaken/BigNoobWasTaken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.